open/close all folders

 - The 2nd Edition spell Shadow Walk allowed the caster and any creatures he/she touched to partially enter the Plane of Shadow.
 This allowed them to move at a speed of 7 miles per 10 minutes (42 miles per hour) with regard to the Prime Material Plane.
 When the journey was completed, they could return to the Prime Material Plane at the desired location.

 - 2nd Edition supplement DM Options: High Level Campaigns.
 Thieves of level 16+ could learn the skill Shadow Flight.
 If it was very shadowy, the thief could Dimension Door (teleport) up to 360 yards to another shadowy area once per hour.

 - In 3rd Edition (and systems derived from it, like Pathfinder) the Shadowdancer Prestige Class gains the ability to teleport between two shadows for a set amount of feet per day at higher levels.

-- The boss of the Mermaid Grotto in Oracle Of Ages teleports around its arena, appearing directly behind the player in a puddle of shadow, disappearing if you turn to face it.
+- The boss of the Mermaid Grotto in The Legend of Zelda: Oracle of Ages teleports around its arena, appearing directly behind the player in a puddle of shadow, disappearing if you turn to face it.
 How fortunate that the dungeon's item allows you to bounce seeds off walls.

 - League of Legends: The ninja Zed can detach from his shadow and switch places with it.